Dale Dickey: Career

 Dickey received critical praise for her performance as Merab in 2010 independent drama film Winter's Bone opposite Jennifer Lawrence, winning the Independent Spirit Award for Best Supporting Female in February 2011.
 From 2012 to 2013, she played the role of Martha Bozeman in the fifth and sixth seasons of the HBO series True Blood.
-After Winter's Bone, Dickey appeared in the science fiction film Super 8 (2011) directed by J. J. Abrams, and the superhero film Iron Man 3, directed by Shane Black in 2013.
-She also was cast in Bonnie and Clyde: Dead and Alive miniseries in 2013.
+After Winter's Bone, Dickey appeared in the science fiction film Super 8 (2011) directed by J. J. Abrams, the road comedy The Guilt Trip starring Barbra Streisand, and the superhero film Iron Man 3, directed by Shane Black in 2013.
+In 2013 she starred in the miniseries Bonnie and Clyde: Dead and Alive on Lifetime and appeared in the drama film, The Trials of Cate McCall starring Kate Beckinsale.
 In 2014, she had a recurring role in the FX series Justified.
+She also made guest appearances on 2 Broke Girls, Grey's Anatomy, Sons of Anarchy, Better Things, Shameless and Why Women Kill.
 In 2015, Dickey portrayed Rose Gray in the Spanish-American thriller film Regression, in which she co-stars with Ethan Hawke and Emma Watson.

-Dickey had a recurring role of Juanda Husser in the TNT comedy-drama series, Claws from 2017 to 2022.
+Dickey mostly appeared in the independent features during the 2010s playing character roles, notable the Gothic thriller The Yellow Wallpaper (2011), the dramas Being Flynn (2012) starring Robert De Niro, Blues for Willadean (2013) alongside Beth Grant and Octavia Spencer, Southern Baptist Sissies (2013), White Bird in a Blizzard (2014), the action thriller What Lola Wants (2015), the comedy-drama Waffle Street (2015), the action thriller Blood Father (2016), and the prison drama Dead Women Walking (2018) receiving a positive review from Variety.
+On television, she had a recurring role of Juanda Husser in the TNT crime comedy-drama series, Claws from 2017 to 2022.
 In 2017, she starred in the second season of HBO dark comedy Vice Principals and in 2019 appeared in the Netflix miniseries Unbelievable.
 In 2022, she had a recurring role in the Amazon series A League of Their Own.
-She appeared in the films Hell or High Water (2016), Leave No Trace (2018), Bloodline (2018) and Flag Day (2021).
+She also appeared in the films Hell or High Water (2016), Leave No Trace (2018), Bloodline (2018), Palm Springs (2020), and Flag Day (2021).